nnsee/payload-dumper/README.md

 # payload dumper

 Dumps the `payload.bin` image found in Android update images.
 Has significant performance gains over other tools due to using multiprocessing.
+The extracted files land in `~/output`.

 ## Installation